OIDC With Azure

 Overview

-This guide will show you how to create an Azure AD App, configure a Federated Credential, and configure env0 to utilize OIDC with your Terraform code.
+This guide will show you how to create an Azure AD App, configure a Federated Credential, and configure env0 to utilize OIDC.
 The federated credential within the Azure AD app will be configured to accept env0's OIDC token.
 Refer to OIDC Integrations for more background on env0's OIDC configuration.

 Azure AD App + Federated Credential